How to unlock your creativity

 Writing morning papers became an outlet.
 For a good old rant.
 For just writing what came in my head.
 For giving a voice to what I was feeling.
 And for - over time - reading that the same issues kept coming up, over and over again.

 And what's more: over time I started playing.
 I started to make little drawings.
 And write with different colour pens.
 Make it look pretty.
-Making up little stories.
+Make up little stories.

 I started noticing little things around me.
 The sun appearing from behind the clouds.
 The little flowers on the side of the rail track.
 Things I never noticed before.